kubernetes/community/contributors/design-proposals/vault-based-kms-provider.md

 2. ``key-names`` list of names of the keys in Vault to be used. eg: key-name: kube-secret-enc-key.

-Note :  key name does not need to be changed if key is rotated in Vault, the rotated key is identified by key version which is prefix to ciphertext.
+Note :  key name does not need to be changed if the key is rotated in Vault, the rotated key is identified by key version which is prefix to ciphertext.

 A new key can be added in the list.
 Encryption will be done using the first key